AppsFlyerSDK/appsflyer-meta-quest2-unity-sample-app/README.md

 ### GetAppsFlyerUID

-Get AppsFlyer's unique device ID.
+Get the AppsFlyer unique device ID.
 The SDK generates an AppsFlyer unique device ID upon app installation.
 When the SDK is started, this ID is recorded as the ID of the first app install.

 **Method signature**